jessepasos/training-app/readme.md

 ## Challenge 1: Gather the crew
 `Edit basic routing, request handling, edit a view, eloquent interaction`

 Captain Blackbird has assembled a crew and ‘acquired’ a ship called the Black PERL.
 The Black PERL’s home base is Port Royal.
-He needs to assign every member of his crew to a role on the ship.
+Your first task is to assign a role to the other pirates on this ship.

-Go to the pirate ship roster page.
-You’ll see a list of the crew.
-Click on the edit icon next to any crew member.
-This takes you to their detail page where you will see their basic information.
+Click on your ship, the Black Perl.
+You will see the details of the ship, and the pirates who belong to the ship.
+Click on any of the crew members to edit their information.

-Add in a field to the crew detail page called “Crew rank”.
-The options for this field will be a drop down list:
-- Captain
+Each crew member should be assigned a role for the ship.
+Using the drop down list on the page, create a new method to change the role for each pirate to be one of the following:
 - First mate
 - Boatswain
 - Second mate